 When Klosterman states that hating Springsteen for being fake is, “the most backward possible reason for hating Bruce Springsteen”, this reader wonders if Klosterman is attempting to qualify the opinions that follow.
-Either that, or Mr. Klosterman is attempting to dispel what he may believe to be a general consensus on Mr. Springsteen.
-If that is the general consensus, this reader didn’t find anything in the Springsteen section to dispel it.
+Either that or Mr. Klosterman is attempting to dispel what he may believe to be a consensus on Mr. Springsteen.
+If that is the consensus, this reader didn’t find anything in the Springsteen section to dispel it.
 Klosterman does write that he believes Bruce is “(on balance) a great guy”, but isn’t that what fake people are … on balance?
 I have no idea if Bruce Springsteen is actually fake, and I don’t care enough to put as much thought into it as Chuck Klosterman has.
 If he is fake, an observer could say that he hits all of the bullet points.
-He seems like a “a great guy (on balance)”.
-He gives us what we want, to remain in our favor, and then he goes on to live the life he wants to live, and no one calls him out for what could be considered a hypocrisy.
+He seems like “a great guy (on balance)”.
+He gives us what we want, to remain in our favor, then he goes on to live the life he wants to live, and no one calls him out for what could be hypocrisy.
 While it’s difficult to prove, or disprove, one’s authenticity, Chuck Klosterman writing, “I sincerely believe he is a great guy” doesn’t cut it for this reader.
 We readers don’t care what you think of him personally, Chuck, unless you can substantiate it in some manner.

 Klosterman then examines the point of Springsteen being authentic in comparison to Mötley Crüe, when he writes: